 All uniforms worn during interscholastic contests will be provided by Covenant and are not to be worn for practices.
-The purposes of the uniforms are: team unity; functionality appropriate for that given sport; safety related to the specific sport; adherence to NFHS (National Federation of High Schools), PIAA, and league regulations; and promotion and representation of Covenant.
+The purposes of the uniforms are: team unity, functionality appropriate for that given sport, safety related to the specific sport, adherence to NFHS (National Federation of High Schools), PIAA, and league regulations, and promotion and representation of Covenant.
 We want to glorify God in all we do, including how we look.

-Covenant does not provide uniform socks for soccer or basketball.
-All soccer players need to purchase a pair of sold white and a pair of solid navy blue game socks.
+Covenant does not currently provide uniform socks for soccer or basketball.
+All soccer players need to purchase a pair of solid white and a pair of solid navy blue game socks.
 Basketball players will defer to the coach to determine the desired socks.

 Uniforms will be distributed prior to the first interscholastic contest and must be turned in to the Athletic Director within a week of the end of the season for that sport.
-All uniforms must be returned, freshly laundered and in a large Ziploc bag with the athlete's name clearly on the outside of the bag.
-A student-athlete will not be given a uniform for another sport until the uniform from the previous sport is turned in in the condition expected.
+All uniforms must be returned freshly laundered and in a large Ziploc bag with the athlete's name clearly on the outside of the bag.
+A student-athlete will not be given a uniform for another sport until the uniform from the previous sport is returned in appropriate condition.
 Grades may be held if uniforms are not returned by the end of a trimester.
-Uniforms that must be replaced by Covenant as a result of mistreatment by the student-athlete will be the financial responsibility of that family.
+Uniforms that must be replaced by Covenant due to mistreatment or mishandling by the student-athlete will be the financial responsibility of that family.